jouharfaizz/-Machine-Learning-module-end-project/README.md

 The dataset contains information about different car features and their prices in the American market.

-Dataset Link: Download Here
+Dataset : CarPrice

 Key Components

-Loading and Preprocessing (5 marks)
+Loading and Preprocessing

 Load the dataset and handle missing values.